dobhela/dobhela/README.md

 **Email**
 double@dobhela.xyz

-*please only use this way of contacting if you couldnt contact me with prior methods, thanks!*
+*please only use this way of contacting if you couldn't contact me with prior methods, thanks!*
 **Discord** dobhela#2505